jhkrischel/world-war-weird/3-house-rules.md

+# Concessions

+Defender may decide to concede after an attack roll, but before their defense roll.
+Any fate points spent by the attacker to the final attack roll are refunded.

+Defender may decide to concede after their defense roll, *only* if the attack roll has not happened.

+The defender may decide the order of the rolls.

+Only supporting NPCs and main NPCs may concede - nameless NPCs (aka Mooks) cannot concede.

+Note: FAE only supports the second version of concession.

 # Creating a Scene Aspect

 * Creating a Scene Aspect with a fate point gives you one free invoke on that aspect